Sharing Hardware Components

 Alternative - use subtree

-For git experts
+For git experts.

 Hardware 3 - Packaging

-package a HW component (for pypi)
+Package a HW component (for distribution with pypi).